Umuzi-org/ACN-syllabus/content/depricated/intro-to-linux/_index.md

 ## Prerequisites for speaker

-Whoever is doing ths workshop should be familiar with th excercises given to recruits.
+Whoever is doing ths workshop should be familiar with the exercises given to recruits.
 Questions will come up, you should be able to answer them.

 - {{% contentlink path="projects/linux" %}}